Phone-GWP-group

 Responsibility for adhering to regulations lies with the distributor of the packaged goods.
 As such, eCommerce businesses fall under the scope of the law.

-Within the documentation, Article 8 explicitly defines the marking and identification of packaging materials.
-And this is the section that relates directly to the requirement for including packaging recycling symbols, including PAP 20.
+Within the documentation, Article 8 explicitly defines the marking and identification of packaging materials, and this is the section that relates directly to the requirement for including packaging recycling symbols, including PAP 20.

 PAP recycling symbols

-Different types of paper recycling logos
+Different types of paper recycling symbols

 Besides PAP 20, the European Commission defines several other paper recycling codes.
-These are also part of a longer list of resin identification codes (RIC) and other codes that incorporate plastics, metals, glass, organic matter and even different types of batteries.
+These are also part of a longer list of Resin Identification Codes (RIC) and other codes that incorporate plastics, metals, glass, organic matter and even different types of batteries.

-The currently defined PAP codes are as follows.
+The currently defined PAP codes are as follows:

 PAP 20 logo